Grades, Grading, and Repeated Courses

 - If a course is taken for a regular grade, it cannot be repeated on a pass/fail basis.

 As an early intervention effort to improve retention and academic progress of students, faculty are encouraged to enter deficient mid-term grades of D and F, at minimum, in undergraduate courses.
 Notifications are sent to students with reported deficient mid-term grades and to academic departments/advisers.
-For all courses, mid-term progress reports shall be made available to students upon request.
+For all courses, mid-term progress updates shall be made available to students upon request.
 Mid-term grades are not considered official grades and do not appear on student academic transcripts.
-Adviser holds may be placed on students who have one or more reported deficient mid-term grades.

-Grades for all students in all degree-eligible courses are entered by the grade loading deadline each term so that important end-of-term academic and financial processes may run, and ensure timely notifications may be sent to students.
-Final grades entered into Campus Connection by instructors are posted to student records approximately three business days after the close of final examination week.
+Grades for all students in all degree-eligible courses are entered by the grade loading deadline each term to allow important end-of-term academic and financial processes to run, and to ensure timely notifications may be sent to students.
+Final grades entered into Campus Connection by instructors are posted to student records approximately 2-3 business days after the close of final examination week.

-If resolution is not reached through a standard grade change inquiry, a student may pursue a grade appeal.
-The Grade Change Appeals Board may be utilized only after the student has exhausted possible appeal routes within the college offering the course.
+If resolution is not reached through a standard grade change inquiry and within the time frame outlined in the Grade Changes section, a student may pursue a grade appeal.
+The Grade Change Appeals Board may be utilized only after the student has exhausted possible appeal routes within the academic department and college offering the course.
 A grade appeal is deemed formally initiated when the student presents the Grade Appeal Form to the instructor.
 If there is an unsatisfactory decision, the student must consult the department head/chair, and the dean or a designated college committee, proceeding from one level to the next only after an unsatisfactory decision of the conflict at that level.
 In the event that the instructor is also the department head or dean, he or she need only be consulted in the capacity of instructor.
 In the event of an unsatisfactory decision within the college, the student may submit the formal written appeal to the Grade Appeals Board Chair.
 Such an appeal shall be made within fifteen (15) instructional days after conclusion of the college proceedings as stated above.

 The full Grade Appeals policy (section 337), which includes hearing procedures, is available on the NDSU Policy web site.
 Grade appeals only may be considered for students who have not yet earned a degree.
 If a student is in their final semester of enrollment pending a degree completion, the student has fifteen (15) instructional days to initiate a grade request.